 - 2 sticks (227 grams) Vegan butter softened

-- 1 cup white sugar
+- 1 cup white sugar (201 grams)

-- 4 tablespoons Oatmilk ( almond, soy, whatever alternative milk)
+- 4 tablespoons Oatmilk (56.7 grams) ( almond, soy, whatever alternative milk)

-- 1 tablespoons vanilla extract
+- 1 tablespoons (3 grams) vanilla extract

-- 2 teaspoons baking powder
+- 2 teaspoons (10 grams) baking powder

-- 3 cups all purpose flour
+- 3 cups (426 grams) all purpose flour

 - Preheat your oven to 350 degrees.

-3. Take a silpat or lightly flour your work surface.
+- Take a Silpat or lightly flour your work surface.
 Take a chunk of dough and place it on the prepared surface.
-Take a decent sized piece of surran wrap and place it over your dough, now you're ready to roll.
+Take a decent-sized piece of plastic wrap and place it over your dough, now you're ready to roll.
 Roll the dough out to your desired thickness, I like my sugar cookies a little bit thicker.
-Cut them out with your desired cookie cutter and use a metal spatula to move them a silpat or greased cookie sheet.
+Cut them out with your desired cookie cutter and use a metal spatula to move them to a Silpat or greased cookie sheet.